WarpSector/AWS-Self-Enablement/Cloud-Practitioner/Domain-3-Technology/3C-Amazon-S3.md

 ### Amazon Simple Storage Service (S3)
    * S3 uses **buckets** - a container where you store your objects.
    * **Objects** are files - S3 stores any type of file.
+   * Files can be as large as 5 TB.
    * S3 is designed for 99.999999999% ("11 9's") durability.
    * S3 can store millions of objects (storage is virtually unlimited), can scale very easily, and is cheap.
    * **Typical Use Cases:**